 Sound plausible?
 Here’s an online calculator to predict your most fertile times using his method.

-The moons and fertility: is it lunacy?
+The moons and fertility: truth or tale?

 It’s true that many scientists would say it’s just an “old wives’ tale” that fertility increases leading up to the full moon.
 They’d also likely discount the numerous anecdotal tales of EMTs, emergency room personnel and first responders who regularly staff up for busy times during the full moon.